Prevent DNS Work-Around for Users

 BLOCK TCP/UDP IN/OUT all IP addresses on Port 53

-On some firewalls you may have to create a separate rule for each protocol instead of one for both.
+On some firewalls, you may need to create separate rules for each protocol instead of a single rule for both.

-Due to the huge number of devices on the market, ScoutDNS is unable to provide support for your specific firewall/router.
-Please consult your manufacturer if you require assistance.
+Due to the vast number of devices on the market, ScoutDNS cannot provide support for specific firewalls or routers.
+Please consult your device manufacturer for assistance.

 Related Articles